nako-ruru/httpcompression/README.md

 this package is useful when that is undesirable.
 In addition, this package allows users to extend it by plugging in third-party or custom compression encoders.

-**Note: This package was recently forked from NYTimes/gziphandler.
+**Note: This package was recently forked from the dead NYTimes/gziphandler.
 Maintaining drop-in compatibility is not a goal of this fork, as the scope of this fork is significantly wider than the original package.**